 This is the service you get from a VPN provider.
 Using a VPN service encrypts the traffic through your device so your ISP can’t see anything you’re downloading.

 It also runs all that traffic through a server owned by the VPN.
 If your ISP gets ahold of a list of IPs known to use torrenting clients, they still won’t be able to identify you.
 They’ll just see somebody using a VPN.
 Some VPNs even include servers in their network that are specifically structured to handle torrenting.

-ExpressVPN is the best all-around VPN provider on the market.
+- ExpressVPN is the best all-around VPN provider on the market, particularly when considering what happens when you get caught torrenting.
 While it chooses not to have dedicated P2P servers, every server in its extensive network is optimized for just about anything you might want to do online.
 ExpressVPN is fast and user-friendly and has a history of protecting its users’ privacy.

 A VPN isn’t your only option for hiding your activity when torrenting, but it’s by far the most secure.
 You could use a proxy server, but those don’t encrypt your traffic, meaning you’re relying entirely on the torrenting client itself to stay secure.

 Some filesharers use Tor Browser, but we don’t recommend it.
 Not only does Tor slow down an average internet connection, but it’s also often unsafe.
 Its “onion router” network is made up of servers run by volunteers, none of whom are vetted in any way.